jaclu/tmux-mouse-swipe/README.md

 ### Performance

 As of 2021-10-18 after using a benchmarking script I added to the repo and doing some tweaking, it can now handle arround 100 mouse events per second on my laptop.
+On my iPad it went from 1.8 to 3.5, so less impressive, but still, way faster.

 Please note the plugin will be called each time the mouse moves another char, so on really slow systems, there might be some lag between letting go of the button